dedvg/BibleApp/DESIGN.md

 __3. UserActivity__

 Allows the user to read the Bible, add verses to his/her favorites and allows the user to add and delete subjects.
+With use of a listview the Bible will be readable.
+Navigating trough the bible and adding to favorites will be done with use of popups with a listview if needed.
+Firebase will be updated if a verse is added.

   a.
 Returns the user to MainActivity